elix/elix.org/content/KeyboardMixin.md

 Some related keyboard mixins that rely on `KeyboardMixin` to invoke `symbols.keydown` include [KeyboardDirectionMixin](KeyboardDirectionMixin), [KeyboardPagedSelectionMixin](KeyboardPagedSelectionMixin), and [KeyboardPrefixSelectionMixin](KeyboardPrefixSelectionMixin).

+See also [FocusVisibleMixin](FocusVisibleMixin), which can be used to ensure an element only shows a focus indication if the user accesses the element with the keyboard.

 ### Example

     class EnterElement extends KeyboardMixin(HTMLElement) {